 Vitamins are compounds in food that, in just small amounts, are required for growth and maintaining good health.
 Vitamin A is a lipid, often in the chemical form retinol, required for the function of the brain, as well as many other organs.
-It can be converted to an acidic form called retinoic acid (see below).
+It can be converted to an acidic form called retinoic acid which controls gene expression (see below).
 For many of Vitamin A’s functions its conversion to retinoic acid is essential.
 Cells that require retinoic acid capture vitamin A from the circulation and contain the enzymes that convert it to retinoic acid.

 (4) How vitamin A homeostasis may be controlled by the hypothalamus (Peter Imoesi)